kimai/kimai1/README.md

 Contributing
 ------------

-We'd love to get input from all you talented developer out there:
+We would love to get input from all you talented developer out there:

 1. Fork Kimai or one of its extensions
 2. Create a branch (`git checkout -b my_kimai`)